eswarpr/connectors/Install.md

 # Installing the connectors

 In order to install these connectors to your environment, you will need sufficient permissions to create and publish custom connectors.
-A detailed overview of what custom connectors can found at [this link](https://docs.microsoft.com/en-us/connectors/custom-connectors/).
+A detailed overview of what custom connectors are, can found at [this link](https://docs.microsoft.com/en-us/connectors/custom-connectors/).

 ## Steps to follow